indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 Now as we have an approximation of the CFZ we can set the **Final step** to **CFZ / 2** (**7steps** in the example).
 If the focus is not accurate enough we can decrease this value a bit more.

-**NOTE:** This method sensitive to the seeing conditions.
+**NOTE:** This method is sensitive to the seeing conditions.
 With better seeing you will get a better result.

 ### Determining the CFZ and Final Step for Focusers With Ruler
 If your focuser has a ruler it is easier to determine the CFZ in steps.